MojoProds/AI-Story-Time/README.md

 # AI-Story-Time
 AI Story Time is a an app that generates and narrates stories for children.

-It is built using Kotlin, Jetpack Compose, and Retrofit, leveraging ChatGPT, DALL-E, and Eleven Labs APIs.
+Built using Kotlin, Jetpack Compose, and Retrofit, leveraging ChatGPT, DALL-E, and Eleven Labs APIs.

 ## Demos